wandb/wandb/nexus/README.md

     (`anonymous`, `_flow_control*`, `_stats_open_metrics_endpoints`, ...)
 [^CLI.1]: The CLI works, but uses the current Python backend under the hood for some
     commands.
 Expect the CLI to be rewritten to use the new backend.
 [^A.1]: Artifacts are partially supported.
-Expect full support in a next pre-release.
+Expect full support in the near future.
 [^L.1]: Launch is not yet supported.
 [^S.1]: Requires verification.